안녕하세요. 토미입니다.

 “안녕히 Annyeonghi” is “peacefully,” and “가세요” is “Please go.”
 Combining together, it means “Please, go peacefully.”
 So it is like “Good bye” in English.

-For example, if you are staying in the restaurant, and one of your friends has to leave early, in that case you can say, “안녕히 가세요.” to your friend.
+For example, if you are staying in the restaurant, and one of your co-workers has to leave early, in that case you can say, “안녕히 가세요.” to him/her.

 So, Let’s practice together.
 Please say it out loud after me.